Victoryme01/MovieDisplay/README.md

 Furthermore, users can also search for movies and view the details.It also works for tabs.

-The testing is done using Appium
+The testing will be done using Appium

 Technologies used:
 	RecyclerView and grid view